trojanhorsey/PhishPhinder/README.md

 in the proxy, repeat the same steps for our on-prem 2007 exchange server, and then notify users.
 Thus, I created a PowerShell tool that does all of this for you.

+Be sure to modify the variables at the top of the script so that it will function properly within your environment.

 IMPORTANT: Exchange 2007 management shell must be installed on your machine before proceeding!
 If not, PhishPhinder will not be able to search the on-prem environment.
 Please download and install the shell before proceeding.
 If your organization does not use Exchange 2007 (hopefully not), feel free to delete the function from PhishPhinder as needed.